What Do Social Security Taxes Pay For?

 Will Social Security Alone Take Care of Me in Retirement?

-Short answer – No. For one thing, it’s not intended to.
+For one thing, it was never intended to.

 FICA was designed to cover 40% of a worker’s previous income.
-The worker was supposed to come up with the other 60% themselves.
+The worker was supposed to come up with the other 60% themselves through savings and investments.

 The problem is that not enough people understood how little of their retirement Social Security actually covers.
-More than 74% of unmarried elderly people count on Social Security for half or more of their monthly income.
-Another 47% rely on it for at least 90% of their monthly income.
+Some 70% of unmarried elderly people count on Social Security for half or more of their monthly income.
+Approximately 21% of married couples and about 45% of unmarried elderly person rely on social Security for at least 90% of their monthly income.

 That shows how important it is to have a retirement fund outside of Social Security.